flakjakk/working-band/docs/source/linecheck.rst

 PA
 ^^

 #.
-Make sure all power amp and / or PA speakers volumes are off, ditto for the powered monitors.
+Make sure all power amp and / or PA speakers volumes are off
+#.
+Make sure that the powered monitors are off and volumes turned off
+#.
+The mixer
-	- Check that the faders on the desk are all at the bottom [off].
+	- Check that all the faders on the desk are at the bottom [off] {*}.
 Mute all the channels if possible
 	- Check that your Aux output volumes are off - they feed the monitors and you don't want any signal going there yet!
 	- Turn the mixer on
 #.
 If all the right lights are blinking on the desk
 	- Turn on the power amps or the PA speakers
 	- Turn on the floor monitors
 #.
 Check that everything is up and running
 #.
-Turn the power amps / PA speaker volumes up to full.
-Ditto for the monitors
+Turn the power amps / PA speakers and monitor volumes up to full
 #.
 Push the main L/R faders up to '0' [some call this 'parity']

+	{*} This would be an initial setup methodology.
+Subsequent setups at other gigs would entail that you ensure that only the main fader is off, not those for _all_ the channels.

 Vox
 ^^^